-- To estimate how each policy option could reduce crime, the qualitative scores on the social impact (enhanced security through more effective fight against crime) obtained in the assessment of each policy option were translated into percentages of decrease of crime. - \circ The qualitative scores range from -3 (baseline) to +3 (option D) (see table 9 below). - o In the baseline (policy measure 0), it was assumed that there will not be any decrease of criminal acts and organised crime gains (0%). - o The qualitative scores range of -3 to +3 results in a respective range of 0% to -3% change (decrease) of criminal acts and organised crime gains.
+- To estimate how each policy option could reduce crime, the qualitative scores on the social impact (enhanced security through more effective fight against crime) obtained in the assessment of each policy option were translated into percentages of decrease of crime. - The qualitative scores range from -3 (baseline) to +3 (option D) (see table 9 below). - \circ In the baseline (policy measure 0), it was assumed that there will not be any decrease of criminal acts and organised crime gains (0%). - o The qualitative scores range of -3 to +3 results in a respective range of 0% to -3% change (decrease) of criminal acts and organised crime gains.
 This assumes that the range of decrease of crime due to increased deterrence thanks to the implementation of a given option would be between 0% and 3%. - The range of qualitative scores for the policy measures was converted into a range of percentages taking the above into account, resulting in the following table:

-There is, one off and communities communities for the points (2013)
+f = 0

 Qualitative score for social impact Estimated decrease of crime

 -3 0%

 -2 -0.25%

 -1 -0.5%

 0 -0.75%

 1 -1%

 2 -1.25%

 3 -1.5%